adam4056/Tab-R/README.md

 ## Features
 - 🌄 **Beautiful Nature Wallpapers**
   Enjoy stunning and refreshing nature-themed backgrounds on every new tab you open.

 - 🔍 **Multiple Search Engines**
   Quickly search the web with a selection of different search engines, including Google, Bing, DuckDuckGo, and more.

 - 📅 **Date Display**
   Stay organized with the current date always visible on your new tab screen.

+- 🔓 **Privacy**
+  The extension does not collect any personal user data.

+- 📡 **Fully Local**
+  Works entirely offline and does not require an internet connection to function.

 ## Description